macsecurity/laptop/README.md

 ## More goodies

-- Join the 2400+ people on my list who are becoming confident coders through my [weekly coding guides](https://www.moncefbelyamani.com/newsletter) and exclusive tutorials and courses.
+- Join the 2803+ people on my list who are becoming confident coders through my [coding guides](https://www.moncefbelyamani.com/newsletter) and exclusive tutorials and courses.

 ## What's supported